Welcome to Barnoldswick

 Barnoldswick is bucking the trend with more shops now than five or ten years ago!
 Barnoldswick baked artisan loaves grace bakers windows; locally reared meat is prepared on butchers blocks; hand crafted wares share shelves with contemporary cutting edge creations; the town is a honey pot for quality house ware and boutique fashion; and Barnoldswick offers great value too.

 With Britain's best inland urban beach, Barnoldswick is famed for its free family friendly activities.
-From April's celebrations of St George's Day to November's spectacular Switch On parade, thousands of visitors enjoy Barnoldswick's energetic and eventful calendar.
+From April's celebrations of St George's Day, May's three day Bands on the Square music event, to November's spectacular Switch On parade, thousands of visitors enjoy Barnoldswick's energetic and eventful calendar.
 Full of friendly folk, Barnoldswick is perfect for a restful or eventful visit the choice is yours.

-You'll get a flavour of our town on this site and learn why we're proud and passionate about Barnoldswick.
-Check out what there is to see and do - then come and visit and try Barlick for real!
+Watch the video below and you'll get a flavour of our town and see and hear why we're all so proud and passionate about Barnoldswick.
+Check out the Things to Do section - then come and visit and try Barlick for real!